mehulagg/gitlab_test/doc/administration/high_availability/redis.md

 > - We assume that you have installed GitLab and all HA components from scratch.
 If you
 >   already have it installed and running, read how to
 >   [switch from a single-machine installation to Redis HA](#switching-from-an-existing-single-machine-installation-to-redis-ha).
-> - Redis nodes (both master and slaves) will need the same password defined in
+> - Redis nodes (both primary and secondaries) will need the same password defined in
 >   `redis['password']`.
 At any time during a failover the Sentinels can
->  reconfigure a node and change its status from master to slave and vice versa.
+>  reconfigure a node and change its status from primary to secondary and vice versa.

 ### Prerequisites